rikima-mitsuhashi/DR-20-DEX-Image/README.md

 -> drebin-0.zip, drebin-1.zip, drebin-2.zip, drebin-3.zip drebin-4.zip,and drebin-5.zip

 ### 3. Unzip malware files
-* See the reply mail from the administrator of the drebin dataset.
+* See the reply-mail from the administrator of the Drebin dataset.
 * Note that these are real malware.

 ### 4. Make directory and copy malware files